 Note: In accordance with the Comprehensive Articulation Agreement, this course has been approved to satisfy the Universal General Education Transfer Component requirement for mathematics in the A.A. degree program.
 This course has been approved to meet the mathematics requirement in A.A.S. degree programs.

 MAT 152 Statistical Methods I

-Prerequisites: DMA 010-050 or MAT 003 Tier 2, DRE 098 or ENG 002 or ENG 111
+Prerequisites: DMA 010-050 or MAT 003 Tier 2 or BSP 4003 Tier 2 or MAT 043 or MAT 052, DRE 098 or ENG 002 or BSP 4002 or ENG 111